Screaming Into Silence (a story)

 Room 408, The Left Wing

-Today I thought I was woken by the French girl’s screaming.
-Then I realised I had watched you die in my dreams, and that it was I who was screaming.
+Today I was woken by the French girl’s screaming.
+But then I remembered I had watched you die in my dreams, and I screamed and screamed and screamed—

-It’s been far too long since I’ve written to you, James.
+It’s been too long, James, far too long.
 Much has happened.
-I’m beginning to think I really am mad.
-They all tell me I am.
+They all keep telling me I’m mad.
 And then I wake up screaming.
-What if I’m really as crazy as they say?
+What if I actually am?

 James, if you’re in Heaven, tell God I wish I’d loved Him more.
-Maybe then none of this would be happening.
+Maybe then this wouldn’t be happening.

-Oh, God, save me.
-I don’t know what’s happening.
-We’re leaving now.
+Oh, God, save me, please, I’m sorry, I don’t know what’s happening.

 Soli Deo Gloria,